viewizard/astromenace/CODING_STANDARDS.md

 ### No GOTO statement

 GOTO statement not allowed.
 Code logic should not demand long jumps.
 Functions should be short and clear, so, if you need GOTO in AstroMenace code - you are doing something wrong.
-For some cases, GOTO could be replaced by another C++ features, for example, Lambda expressions.
+For some cases, GOTO could be replaced by another C++ features, for example, named Lambda functions.

 ### No CONTINUE statement, avoid BREAK statement